lake-wg/edhoc/draft-ietf-lake-traces.md

 Since R authenticates with static DH (METHOD = 3), PRK_3e2m is derived from SALT_3e2m and G_RX.

-The input needed to calculate SALT_3e2m is defined in {{Section 4.1.2 of I-D.ietf-lake-edhoc}}, using Expand() with the EDHOC hash algorithm:.
+The input needed to calculate SALT_3e2m is defined in {{Section 4.1.2 of I-D.ietf-lake-edhoc}}, using Expand() with the EDHOC hash algorithm:

     SALT_3e2m  = EDHOC-KDF( PRK_2e, 1, TH_2, hash_length ) =
                = HKDF-Expand( PRK_2e, info, hash_length )